Topzle Topzle

 November 20, 2009

-Ash, Dawn, and Brock travel to Michina Town, where they discover that the Mythical Pokémon Arceus is upset over the town betraying it years ago.
+Ash, Dawn, and Brock travel to Michina Town, where they discover that the Mythical Pokémon Arceus is upset over the town betraying it thousands of years ago.
 When Dialga, Palkia, and Giratina are unable to stop it, they are sent back in time to change the past in order to change the present for the better.

 13